Piramanoor: Govindharaja Perumal temple

 According to Thiru Seetha Rama Iyengar (1887-1961), the author of Thiruvarutprabandam, Govindharaja Perumal temple was present in Piramanoor during the early years of the 20th century.
 No evidence of the temple survives.
 In his book, he wrote a Pasuram and a Keerthana about the God Govindharaja Perumal.

 Drought and riot

 Following years of droughts and communal riots, many Brahmin, Chettiar and Nadar families migrated in groups to nearby towns − particularly to Madurai.
-One notable family is of Mr. V.S.
+One notable family is sons of V.Sannasi nadar.
+They are Mr.V.S.Ayya nadar, Mr. V.S.
 Chellaiah @ Chellam Nadar (founder of V.S.
 Chellam soap factory, Madurai − the parent soap company of almost all soap companies in and around Madurai) and his brothers, Mr. V.S.
 Shanmuga Nadar (founder of Laxmi soap, Madurai) and Mr. V.S.
 Mariappa Nadar (co-founder of V.S.
 Thangam soap, Madurai).